 - Linguistics: See department faculty for advising

-- Law and Society and Public Administration at Edwards Campus: Dan Mueller
+- Law and Society and Public Administration at Edwards Campus: Liz Barton

-Lawrence campus students pursuing a BGS Liberal Arts & Sciences are advised by Denise Farmer.
+Lawrence campus and online students pursuing a BGS Liberal Arts & Sciences are advised by Cindy Thompson.

 Graduation advisors are assigned to seniors in the College of Liberal Arts and Sciences and School of the Arts by student’s last name.